The shape of differential radial flow $v_0(p_T)$, not its zero-crossing, carries physical information: Appendix

-The insensitivity of $[\pT]$ fluctuation to the offset in $v_0(\pT)$ strengthen our conclusion that only the $\pT$-dependent change of $v_0(\pT)$ is related to the collective radial flow, because its baseline value is subject to a shift dictated by global multiplicity fluctuations.
+The insensitivity of $[\pT]$ fluctuations to the offset in $v_0(\pT)$ strengthens our conclusion that only the $\pT$-dependent variation of $v_0(\pT)$ is related to collective radial flow, because its baseline value is subject to a shift dictated by global multiplicity fluctuations.

-Finally, we point out that using $n(\pT)$ is more covenient than using $N(\pT)$, since Eq.~\eqref{eq:a5} has to consider additional multiplicity fluctuations:
+Finally, we note that using $n(\pT)$ is more convenient than using $N(\pT)$, since for $N(\pT)$ Eq.~\eqref{eq:a5} must account for additional multiplicity fluctuations:

 which complicates the expression of Eqs.~\eqref{eq:a7} and \eqref{eq:a8} in terms of $v'_0(\pT)$.